 - Cut a piece of wire that is 6" long and set aside.

 - Form a loop, overlapping the edges by about 1".
 Our ribbon is wired and pretty stiff since it’s covered in glitter.
 Therefore, we folded the end of the top piece under to hide the ends of wire and to give it a finished look.

 - Grab the ribbon that is opposite the overlapping edges to form 2 loops.
 Adjust the ribbon to make sure both loops are the same length.

 - Pinch the center of the ribbon and wrap tightly with a small piece of wire.
 (It does not really matter how the wire looks, because it will be covered up when finished.)

 - Trim excess wire and make sure the cut ends are folded down, so they don’t poke you when you hold the bow.

-- I like to test how I’m going to wrap the ribbon before I actually glue it down.
-That way I can make any adjustments such as trimming the ribbon, repositioning it, etc. Scrunch the ribbon and wrap around the center of the bow.
-My glitter ribbon does not scrunch very well, so I folded the sides of the ribbon under.
+- We like to test how we're going to wrap the ribbon before we actually glue it down.
+That way we can make any adjustments such as trimming the ribbon, repositioning it, etc. Scrunch the ribbon and wrap around the center of the bow.
+This glitter ribbon does not scrunch very well, so we folded the sides of the ribbon under.

 - Glue one end of ribbon to the headband.

 - Now glue the bow to the headband, wrap the ribbon around the bow, and glue the end of the ribbon down.